mauruskuehne/the-swift-programming-language-in-german/source/chapter2_language_guide/01_the_basics.md

 ```

 > HINWEIS
-> Weitere Informationen zur Verwendung der Stringinterpolation findest du unter <a href="TO BE DEFINED">String Interpolation</a>.
+> Weitere Informationen zur Verwendung von interpolierten Zeichenfolgen findest du unter <a href="TO BE DEFINED">interpolierte Zeichenfolgen</a>.

 ### Kommentare